TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms 2016 was 2nd warmest year on record for U.S. 15 weather and climate disasters caused 138 deaths, $46B in damages AROUND NOAA // What are atmospheric rivers?
-Periods of greater Atlantic hurricane activity linked to weaker U.S. landfalls Postscript: Lost WWII weatherman’s family found
+Enter Search Terms 2016 was 2nd warmest year on record for U.S. 15 weather and climate disasters caused 138 deaths, $46B in damages AROUND NOAA // January 12 on reddit: Chat with NOAA experts about microplastics in our ocean What are atmospheric rivers?
+Periods of greater Atlantic hurricane activity linked to weaker U.S. landfalls

 *   About our agency
 *   News and features